top of page

 "No, no, you are no child of mine"

-Originally titled “The Multitudinous Grandmothers,” “Nine Hundred Grandmothers” was a Lafferty favorite, and many of his longtime readers still hold it in especially high regard.
-Most readers come to it for at least two reasons: its title is unforgettable, and it lends its name to Lafferty’s most successful short-story collection.
+Originally titled "The Multitudinous Grandmothers," "Nine Hundred Grandmothers" was a Lafferty favorite.
+Many of his longtime readers hold it in especially high regard.
+Most come to it early for at least two reasons: its title is unforgettable, and it gives its name to Lafferty’s most successful short-story collection.
 It might as well be the Jaffa Gate to his canon.
-Yet, contrarian that I am, I question its reception and am less smitten with it as a masterwork than most Lafferty readers are.
+Yet, contrarian that I am, I question its reception and am less smitten with it as a masterwork than most Lafferty readers seem to be.
 That is not to say it is anything less than a great short story.
-For whatever reason, I have come to associate it with the lazy Lafferty reader.
-That is not the story’s fault.
-It is mine.
-A lot of people have said foolish things about it.
+I have simply come to associate it with a way of reading Lafferty that I reject.
+A great many foolish things have been said about it.
+That may sound dismissive, but I take it to name a serious problem, because what I am identifying obscures where one agrees and disagrees with some of the most basic points Lafferty repeatedly makes in his fiction.
+It does this by being oblivious to them.

-For example, here is the sort of twaddle your typical blogger says about the story (I quote): “Ceran, youthful and desperate for answers, journeys backward in time (metaphorically), waking the sleeping ancestors and asking each the question.
+For example, here is what an appreciative blogger says about the story (I quote): “Ceran, youthful and desperate for answers, journeys backward in time (metaphorically), waking the sleeping ancestors and asking each the question.
 But as with Borges and his library, this physical manifestation of eternity and infinity is no more forthcoming or transparent than our own.”

-Ceran Swicegood is our main character.
+So Ceran Swicegood.
 He is a Special Aspects Man on a human commercial expedition to the asteroid Proavitus.
 He’s a black sheep amongst the crew.
-The other men, headed to Proavitus, sport aggressive names and tough-guy personas.
+The other men, headed to Proavitus, sport macho names and tough-guy personas.
 That kind of thing helps one exploit worlds.
 Ceran, though, is different.
 He keeps his original name and mild demeanor.
-While the expedition's commander, Manbreaker Crag, wants to wring maximum profit from the alien world—mainly by targeting the biological mechanisms behind the native Proavitoi's apparent immortality—Ceran is obsessed with discovering the origin of life.
+While the expedition's commander, Manbreaker Crag, wants to wring maximum profit from the alien world—mainly by targeting the chemistry behind the native Proavitoi's apparent immortality—Ceran is obsessed with discovering the origin of life.
 He is an intellectual.
-Lafferty shows the contrast between the two sorts, Brahmin intellectual and merchantile capitalist, when Manbreaker confronts him:
+Nothing is more real to him than an idea.
+Lafferty shows the contrast between the two sorts, Brahmin and capitalist, when Manbreaker confronts him:

 "You are Special Aspects Man, Ceran," he said, "and you have been running off after the wrong aspect. [ . . . ] It don't make a damn how it began.
 What is important is that it may not have to end."